ashleyraizes/ashleyraizes.github.io/_posts/2021-08-15-life-list-post.md

 Before you jump to conclusions, I was not the dumpee.
 In fact, when I finally made the decision to dump the bucket list, there were no random happy birthday texts, self-tormented rom com marathons, or empty boxes of chocolate on the foot of my bed.
 While my old relationship brought endless adventure, my new one brings enduring love.
 The life list makes me the happiest I’ve ever been and brings out the best in me.

-I encourage you to reflect and ask yourself what type of relationship is right for you.
+I encourage you to consider your relationship status.
+Hey, maybe it doesn’t even have to be monogamous!
 For me, there’s overlap.
 The life list provides both stability and challenge and as much as the bucket list pushed my buttons, there was no one who could make me laugh harder.
+Just don’t be afraid to change what you want because you’ve been committed for 10 years or its what everyone else is doing.

 Whatever you choose, make sure it’s what is right for you.
-Hey, maybe it doesn’t even have to be monogamous!
-Just don’t be afraid to change what you want because you’ve been committed for 10 years or its what everyone else is doing.
+Happy dating!